 First_Outreach_Date__cis currently null. - Update: If null, stamp the Task’s

-To calculate "Business Minutes" (excluding weekends), use a robust formula in the Response_Time_Business_Minutes__c field.
-This formula should subtract the CreatedDate from the First_Outreach_Date__c while using modular arithmetic (MOD()) to remove Saturdays and Sundays, ensuring the reporting reflects operational reality rather than calendar hours.
+To calculate business minutes while excluding weekends, use a robust formula in the Response_Time_Business_Minutes__c field.
+This formula should subtract the CreatedDate from the First_Outreach_Date__c value while using modular arithmetic (MOD()) to remove Saturdays and Sundays, ensuring the reporting reflects operational reality rather than calendar hours.

 Advanced Salesforce Reporting on Lead Response Time

 With the data architecture effectively deployed and Kixie providing accurate inputs, the final phase is visualization.
-By moving from unstructured data to structured, timestamped metrics, Admins can now answer critical questions about the "Golden Window".
+By moving from unstructured data to structured, timestamped metrics, admins can now answer critical questions about the 5-minute window.

 - Rep Performance: Group leads by owner and average the

 Implementing Kixie for accurate Lead Response Time is not the end of the process; it is the start of intelligent revenue operations.
-Once accurate timestamps for inbound leads and outbound responses are available, Salesforce Admins can unlock second-order insights.
+Once accurate timestamps for inbound leads and outbound responses are available, Salesforce admins can derive second-order insights.

-Admins can construct heatmaps comparing Lead Creation Hour against the Day of Week.
-If data shows response times spike to 45 minutes on Tuesdays at 1:00 PM, you can diagnose the cause (e.g., an all-hands meeting) and adjust SDR schedules to cover these high-volume windows.
+Admins can construct heatmaps comparing lead creation hour against the day of week.
+If data shows response times spike to 45 minutes on Tuesdays at 1:00 PM, you can diagnose the cause, such as an all-hands meeting, and adjust SDR schedules to cover these high-volume windows.

 A Final Guide to Accurate Lead Response Time

-The transition to accurately tracking Lead Response Time in Salesforce represents a shift from reliance on human behavior to digital precision.
-The native Salesforce platform assumes a level of manual data discipline that simply does not exist in high-velocity sales teams, leading to "Garbage In, Garbage Out" reporting.
+Accurately tracking Lead Response Time in Salesforce means replacing unreliable manual habits with precise system data.
+The native Salesforce platform assumes a level of manual data discipline that simply does not exist in high-velocity sales teams, leading to garbage-in, garbage-out reporting.

-By introducing Kixie as the automated data entry layer, the Admin solves the "Garbage In" problem.
+By introducing Kixie as the automated data entry layer, the admin solves the data quality problem.
 Kixie transforms the chaotic activity of a phone call into a precise, digital Salesforce record.
-With this clean data stream, the Admin can deploy the Flow and Formula architecture to transform the Salesforce org into an active intelligence engine.
+With this clean data stream, the admin can deploy the flow and formula architecture to turn the Salesforce org into an active intelligence engine.
 You are no longer guessing if the team is fast; you know exactly how fast they are, down to the minute.
-This enables the organization to move from guesswork to governance, empowering leaders to validate lead quality and coach effectively.
+That gives leaders a concrete way to validate lead quality and coach effectively.